Aniezka/xfact-fever/README.md

 ## 📄 Overview

-This repository contains the **model outputs and evaluation results** from our comprehensive study comparing different language model architectures on multilingual fact verification.
-We evaluated both small language models (XLM-R base, mT5 base) and large language models (Qwen 2.5 7B, llama 3.1 8B, Mistral Nemo 12B) on the challenging X-Fact dataset, which spans 25 languages with seven distinct veracity categories.
+This repository contains the **LLMs outputs and evaluation results** from our comprehensive study comparing different language model architectures on multilingual fact verification.
+We evaluated both small language models (SLMs) and large language models (LLMs) on the challenging X-Fact dataset, which spans 25 languages with seven distinct veracity categories.

 > **Key Finding**: XLM-R (270M parameters) substantially outperforms all tested LLMs (7-12B parameters), achieving **57.7% macro-F1** compared to the best LLM performance of **16.9%** - a **15.8% improvement** over previous state-of-the-art!